 Recipes for rice in Instant Pot

-With brown rice you’ll need to adjust cooking time and add more water, say 1 cup of rice to 1¼ cups and 15 minutes.
+With brown rice you’ll need to adjust cooking time and add more water, say 1 cup of rice to 2 cups.
+Brown rice takes longer to cook because of the bran layer, so set the cooking time for 15 minutes.

 This recipe suits basmati or jasmine rice (1:1 ratio):